 Principles of scientific verbal and written communication in Chemistry.
 Topics include computer literature searching, scientific writing techniques (for research reports, journal manuscripts, and theses), oral and poster conference presentations, and communication skills as teaching assistantships.
 Assignments will include completion of online course modules on scientific communication from MyGradSkills.ca.
 Fall.
 A. Bongers.

 An introductory course on identification of organic and organometallic compounds using multinuclear NMR techniques.
 The focus will be on practical applications for those working in synthetic chemistry.
 Winter.
 F. Sauriol.

 Advanced methods for the identification of organic and organometallic compounds using multinuclear NMR techniques.
 The focus will be on practical applications for those working in synthetic chemistry.
 Winter.
 F. Sauriol.
 PREREQUISITE: CHEM 805.

 CHEM 810 Materials Characterisation Methods

 A survey of materials characterisation methods with an emphasis on practical applications in materials and polymer chemistry.
 Techniques will include electron microscopy, scanning probe methods, photoelectron & Auger spectroscopy, cyclic voltammetry and powder X-ray diffraction methods.
-Fall.
-K. McEleney.
+Not offered in 2022-2023.

 CHEM 814 Carbohydrate Chemistry

 An introduction to the chemistry of carbohydrates: Monosaccharides and their derivatives; Strategies for making glycosidic bonds and synthesizing oligosaccharides; Chemical and biochemical aspects of complex oligosaccharides and glycoconjugates.
 (1.5 credit units).
 Not offered in 2022-2023.